Volume 374, Number 1, July IV 2001

 Period and amplitude variations in the high-amplitude δ Scuti star AE Ursae Majoris

 National Astronomical Observatories, Chinese Academy of Sciences, Beijing 100012, PR China

 We present a comprehensive investigation of the variations of period and amplitude in the high-amplitude δ Scuti star AE UMa based on our new Johnson V time-series measurements and the existing data.
 No additional frequencies were detected even though all the available data sets from 1974 to 2001 were analysed.
 The light variations of AE UMa can be well-reproduced with the fundamental and first-overtone radial modes and their coupled terms.
-New observations and analyses support the most recent results of Pócs & Szeidl (2001).
+New observations and analyses support the most recent results of Pócs & Szeidl ([CITE]).
 The fundamental period was essentially constant over the past 27 years with its standard value of 0086017066 ( cd-1), while the first overtone period decreased at a rate of yr-1.
 The amplitude variations in the two modes of AE UMa are detected at the milli-magnitude level on a time-scale of years.
 It seems that the amplitudes vary in opposite phases, implying an energy conservation or some kind of intrinsic variability cause.
 We deny the over-interpretation of the period change given by Hintz et al. ([CITE]) and explore its reason.

-Key words: stars: variable: Scuti stars -- stars: oscillations -- stars: individual: AE UMa
+Key words: stars: variable: δ Scuti stars / stars: oscillations / stars: individual: AE UMa

-© ESO 2001
+© ESO, 2001

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.